 If the person who has died didn’t leave a will

-If there is no will, a close relative of the deceased can apply to the probate registry to deal with the estate.
+If the deceased didnt plan and died without a Will a close relative of the deceased can apply to the probate registry to deal with the estate.
 In this case they apply for a ‘grant of letters of administration’.
 If the grant is given, they are known as ‘administrators’ of the estate.
 Like the grant of probate, the grant of letters of administration is a legal document which confirms the administrator’s authority to deal with the deceased person’s assets.

 In some cases, for example, where the person who benefits is a child, the law states that more than one person must act as the administrator.